 The chain termination method and the chemical degradation methods of DNA sequencing are not automated, the use of manual preparation made it tedious.
 The first semi-automated DNA method was developed by Lorey and Smith in the year 1986.

 Later on, in the year 1987, Applied biosystem developed a fully automated machine-controlled DNA sequencing method.
-After the development of the fully automated machines, the era of the 2000s become golden period for the sequencing platforms.
+After the development of the fully automated machines, the era of the 2000s become a golden period for the sequencing platforms.

 Another attempt was made by Applied Biosystem in 1996 and developed another sequencing platform called capillary DNA sequencing.